 Happy Monday!
 After spending an amazing week off in Arizona last week, I am heading back to work (and back to reality) this morning.
-But before I officially get back into the swing of things, I thought I’d take a DIY time-out & share the highlights from our extra special Spring Break.
+But before I officially get back into the swing of things, I thought I’d take a DIY time-out & share the highlights from our spring break trip to Arizona.

 Matt chose to celebrate his big day in the sunny, warm, and beautiful state of Arizona. (…and after being stuck in Chicago’s cold over the last few months, I definitely didn’t object — whatever the birthday boy wants, right?!).
 Here are the highlights (and rookie tips) from our travels.